byamashiro/Research_Projects/README.md

 ### Type III radio burst event list
 - Check events over 100 MeV threshold for GOES proton flux.
-  - Automate process and add an if statment for 1) if intensities are over ~100 sfu, and 2) specified durations of frequencies.
+  - Automate process and add an if statement for 1) if intensities are over ~100 sfu, and 2) specified durations of frequencies.
 - Match each Type III event with proton flux, xray flux, etc.

 ### Download local files